cscart/docs/developer_guide/core/coding_standards/hooks.rst

 Each :doc:`hook <../../addons/hooking/index>` must have a comment with the description of the hook itself (e.g. entry point or the purpose of this hook) and the description of its parameters (for :doc:`PHP-hooks <../../addons/hooking/index>` only).

-Hooks base is available at http://www.cs-cart.com/api.
+Hooks base is available at https://www.cs-cart.com/api.

 ===================
 General Information
 ===================

 1. Hooks are used by developers to extend functions.
-So it is best to include as much parameters as possible into hooks.
+So it is best to include as many parameters as possible into hooks.

 2. The name of the hook must include the name of the function.